helldivers-2/api/README.md

 This is **NOT** an official *nor* endorsed API and may stop functioning at any time.

 ### Getting started
-Currently the API does not enforce authentication or rate limits (so be nice!)
+Currently the API does not enforce authentication.
 You can see all active war seasons at `/api/`

 Once you picked a war season you can query it with the currently implemented endpoints: